Wrongfully Detained

 In May, the State Department designated Brittney Griner as wrongfully detained, indicating that even at the highest level of government, it acknowledges the fact that the WNBA superstar is a political pawn.
 In Brittney Griner’s case, she has not been allowed to speak with her family since her arrest in February.
 Her case was moved to Roger Carstens, the Special Presidential Envoy for Hostage Affairs (SPEHA) – the government’s chief hostage negotiator.
 SPEHA was created in 2015 after several journalists and humanitarian aid workers were held captive and murdered by ISIS – and after the families of the victims, raised concerns that all was not done to bring them home safely.

 Prisoner exchanges are not new but are oftentimes steeped in moral complexities.
 Historically, prison exchanges were considered a humane practice.
 To some, the idea of exchanging someone wrongfully detained – innocent – for someone guilty of a heinous crime or terrorism, may seem questionable.
-In Brittney Griner’s case, Russia want to exchange Viktor Bout, a Russian arms dealer, also known as the “Merchant of Death” currently serving a twenty-five year sentence in an American prison.
+In Brittney Griner’s case, Russia wants to exchange Viktor Bout, a Russian arms dealer, also known as the “Merchant of Death” currently serving a twenty-five-year sentence in an American prison.
 But, to leave Griner (and many others) in prison, to have their rights violated, to be subjected to whatever conditions may exist, seems morally reprehensible.

 But Brittney Griner is not the first individual to be held by a country with a personal agenda.
 Jason Rezaian, an Iranian American, US citizen, and Washington Post journalist, was wrongfully detained for 18 months in Iran.
 Mr. Rezaian was arrested, charged with espionage and propaganda against the establishment, and found guilty in a closed-door trial.
 He was eventually exchanged for the release of seven Iranian prisoners, for the charges dropped against fourteen others, and the release of $1.7 billion in frozen Iranian accounts.